-Free community celebration of Chinese Moon Festival October 1
+Free community celebration of Chinese Culture scheduled for October 7, 2017

-The third annual China Festival at WMU commemorates the traditional Chinese Moon Festival, which will be held from noon to 5 p.m.
+The fourth annual China Festival at WMU commemorates the traditional Chinese Moon Festival and will be held from noon to 5 p.m.
 Saturday, Oct.
-1 in Western Michigan University's Student Recreation Center.
+7 in Western Michigan University's Student Recreation Center.

 Admission and parking are free, and for a nominal fee, attendees may sample traditional foods prepared by local restaurants.

-The festival was organized by WMU's Haenicke Institute for Global Education in collaboration with the Chinese Association of Greater Kalamazoo, the Crescendo Academy of Music, and the Kalamazoo Chinese Academy.
-Campus co-sponsors include the College of Arts and Sciences, Confucius Institute at WMU, College of Education and Human Development, Haworth College of Business, Lee Honor College, Timothy Light Center for Chinese Studies, Department of World Languages and Literatures, and the Association of Chinese Students and Scholars.
+The festival is being organized by WMU's Haenicke Institute for Global Education in collaboration with the Chinese Association of Greater Kalamazoo, the Kalamazoo Chinese Academy and Whirlpool Asian Community.
+Campus co-sponsors include the Confucius Institute at WMU, Timothy Light Center for Chinese Studies, College of Arts and Sciences, Haworth College of Business, Department of World Languages and Literatures and the Association of Chinese Students and Scholars.

 For more information contact the Haenicke Institute at (269) 387-5890 or firstname.lastname@example.org